 *Featured image is a painting by Bijay Biswaal.

-6 thoughts on “An Afternoon at the Delhi Railway Station”
+6 responses to “An Afternoon at the Delhi Railway Station”

 A lovely account of an experience at the Railway Station.
 Railway stations are an experience to cherish.
 So many lives together looking forward to a journey or a destination.